Gosselin v Quebec (AG): Section 15

 McLachlin, with Gonthier, Iacobucci, Major, and Binnie JJ concurring, found there was not violation of section 15.

-In applying the analytical framework for section 15 from Law v Canada, McLachlin identified the government purpose was to promote short-terms autonomy among youth.
+In applying the analytical framework for section 15 from Law v Canada, McLachlin identified the government purpose was to promote short-term autonomy among youth.
 The government was attempting to create an incentive for young people to participate in employment programs.

 McLachlin rejected the claim that the purpose "did not correspond to the actual needs and circumstances of the individuals" and that it effectively stereotyped youth.
 Rather it was "an affirmation of their potential".
 The majority found that youth do not suffer from any pre-existing disadvantage and were not more susceptible to negative preconceptions.

 McLachlin found that there was not enough evidence of harmful effects of the law.
 Rather, the claimants were merely representative of some individuals who had "fallen through the cracks".

 Furthermore, the majority found there was no evidence to show that those who wanted to participate in the employment programs were refused participation.
 Thus, there could be no finding of discrimination by adverse effects.